memouan/Omarflix-2.0/README.md

 # Omarflix - A trailer movie player

-Create a trailer movie player using HTML , CSS , PHP , API : ImBd.
+Create a trailer movie player using HTML , CSS , JS , PHP , API : ImBd.

 PHPmyAdmin and MySQL to catch data user.